 footballer kicking ball

-You may have heard of the term “Both Teams to Score” (also known as BTS or BTTS) in football betting, which refers to a market where you are choosing whether both teams will score at some stage in football match or not.
+You might be familiar with the term “Both Teams to Score” (abbreviated as BTS or BTTS) in football betting.
+This market involves deciding whether both teams will score during a football match or not.

 What is the Both Teams To Score (BTS) Market?

-In essence the Both Teams to Score market is very straightforward – it only requires that each side hit the back of the net at least once in a game.
+Essentially, the Both Teams to Score market is straightforward, requiring each team to score at least once during a game.

 Score BTS